All Collections

 To understand this, let us consider the example mentioned above.
 Based on the inventory shown in the screenshot (above), let's assume you're creating a single campaign and creating ad groups dynamically using the combination of the following attributes: {Make} {Model}.

-Now, let's say you wish to add a description line saying that "Only {X} cars left in stock."
-As there are multiple variations for the same car model (in this case, Jeep Wrangler), you'd need to total the number of models left (including different color variations).
+Now, let's say you wish to add a description line saying "Only {X} cars left in stock."
+As there are multiple variations for the same car model (in this case, Jeep Wrangler), you'd need the sum of the total number of models left (including different color variations).

-Therefore, you can easily add a description line by using the "total" function at the ad group level, which gives you the total of ModelsLeft.
-Please refer to the gif attached below to see how you can use the total function.
+Therefore, you can easily add a description line by using the "Sum" function at the ad group level, which gives you the sum of ModelsLeft.
+Please refer to the gif attached below to see how you can use the sum function.

 So, for the Jeep Wrangler ad - the description line would be "Only 16 cars left in stock".
 (12 Black Red + 3 Blue + 1 Metallic Grey).